-Ely St John's offers a wide range of after school activities for children in all year groups.
+Ely St John's offers a wide range of after school activities for children in Years 1 to 6.
+Ballet classes are available for children in the EYFS.
 More information on after school activities will be added to the Starting School section of the website as it becomes available.